 Practically speaking, it is impossible for Wikipedia to be 100 percent consistent, and its rules will therefore never be perfect.
 If consensus strongly disagrees with you even after you have made proper efforts, then respect the consensus, rather than trying to sway it with disruptive tactics.

 A commonly used shortcut to this page is WP:POINT.
 However, just because someone is making a point does not mean that they are disrupting Wikipedia to illustrate that point.
 As a rule, editors engaging in "POINTy" behavior are making edits with which they do not actually agree, for the deliberate purpose of drawing attention and provoking opposition in the hopes of making other editors see their "point".
 Merely describing such hypothetical behavior is fine and does not go against this guideline.
-For example, while saying By that standard, we ought to remove all the cited sources on this page is fine, actually removing all the cited sources is not.
+For example, saying By that standard, we ought to remove all the cited sources on this page is okay, but actually doing that just to make a point is not.